Having a dive computer will free you from having to worry about calculations of your nitrogen levels using complicated dive tables.

 Features of the Cressi Giotto Wrist Computer:

-I found the Cressi Giotto Wrist Computer to be the best all around dive watch, having plenty of features at bargain price.
+I found the Cressi Giotto to be the best all around dive computer, having plenty of features at bargain price.
 In my opinion this is the best dive computer for the money, and is our top pick.

 The Oceanic Geo 2.0 Air/Nitrox Computer Watch is an excellent mid-range watch style dive computer created with dual algorithms of the Pelagic DSAT or Pelagic Z+.

 This dive computer watch is the perfect choice when you are looking to upgrade your dive equipment or a beginner who doesn’t mind spending a bit more so they wont have to upgrade to a better watch in the future.

 This computer watch is redesigned with a step back system which makes forward and backward navigation underwater easier for you with the help of intuitive and easy to use menus and settings.